8lall0/GoMondrian/README.md

 * Borders (they must be not reachable from pixel plus surrounding padding)
 * Paddings (they must not reach other preesistent borders)

-Then it goes straight on rows or columns: if both are possible, it randomly selects one road.
+Then it goes straight on rows or columns (settings cells to 1): if both are possible, it randomly selects one road.

 If you reach another border, it randomly selects if go across and "divide" another square.

+After that, it randomly fills some squares with a number from 2 to 4 to select different colors.

 ## Contributing